l3-team/dokuwiki-extensions-authcas/README.md

 ## Required

-- Mediawiki 54.1 or possibly earlier
+- Dokuwiki 54.1 or possibly earlier
 - Extension authsplit (version of 2024-02-22) or possibly earlier
 - Extension authldap (version of 2024-02-17) or possibly earlier